-Torque slip characteristics of induction motor are also known as torque-speed characteristics.
+Torque slip characteristics in an induction motor are also known as torque-speed characteristics.
 They provide us with information about the variation of torque with the slip.
 And the variation of the slip obtained with the variation of speed.
-When the speed varies, the slip varies and in contrast, the torque will also vary.
+When the speed varies, the slip varies, and in contrast, the torque will also vary.

-To understand the torque slip characteristics of induction motor we should focus on the mathematics relations.
+To understand the torque slip characteristics of induction motor, we should focus on mathematics relations.
 And from this relation, we deduce that curve.
 This curve provides us with information about the operation of an induction motor.

 So, the motor will produce zero torque.
-In normal operating conditions (between pullout speed and synchronous speed) we have nearly a linear relationship between the torque and the slip.
+We have nearly a linear relationship between the torque and the slip in normal operating conditions (between pullout speed and synchronous speed).
 Also, the maximum torque induced ranges from a higher speed.

-Torque-slip characteristics of three-phase induction motor do not have a big difference from the main induction motor.
-We only have three regions or three cases to illustrate and predict variation and they are:
+Torque-slip characteristics of the three-phase induction motor do not have a big difference from the main induction motor.
+We only have three regions or three cases to illustrate and predict variation, and they are:

 - Generating mode(Low slip region)

 In this mode, the motor runs at speed above the synchronous speed, and a prime mover drives it.

 We supply the stator with a three-phase supply that supplies electrical energy.